rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/OracleDbDetail.md

   -
 - oldestRecoveryPointV91: DateTime
   - The time stamp of the earliest recovery point for this database.
+- oldestRecoveryPointV92: DateTime
+  - The time stamp of the earliest recovery point for this database.
 - latestRecoveryPointV91: DateTime
+  - The time stamp of the most recent recovery point for this database.
+- latestRecoveryPointV92: DateTime
   - The time stamp of the most recent recovery point for this database.
 - hostsInfo: list of HostInfos
   - Supported in v5.3+